dirac-institute/sorcha/docs/gettingstarted.rst

 Make the Physical Parameters File
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Next, we need to generate a file called 'sspp_testset_colours.txt' which assigns colors, phase curve properties, and asbolute mangitudes to each of the simulated small bodies whose orbits are defined in our input orbit file.
+Next, we need to produce the :ref:`physical`, which we call 'sspp_testset_colours.txt'.
+This file assigns colors, phase curve properties, and absolute mangitudes to each of the simulated small bodies whose orbits are defined in our input orbit file.
 You can download the file from `here <https://github.com/dirac-institute/sorcha/blob/main/demo/sspp_testset_colours.txt>`__.
 The contents of the file is below:

 .. literalinclude:: ../demo/sspp_testset_colours.txt
     :language: text